-Compare pet insurance estimates for your Siamese cat from NZ's top providers.
-Siamese cats are one of NZ's most popular pedigree breeds - find the right cover for conditions like amyloidosis, asthma, and progressive retinal atrophy.
+Compare pet insurance estimates for your Siamese cat from leading Australian providers.
+Siamese cats have been popular in Australia for decades - find the right cover for conditions like amyloidosis, respiratory issues, dental disease, and progressive retinal atrophy.

 Popular Choice Featured Provider